ZhangBohan/dreamshop/README.md

 # Dream Shop

-This is a project for my mother's shop
+This is a project for shop ERP online

+# TO DO

+* Use yaml not properties to define config file